 What is tapering and how to implement it?

-Tapering is done in the week leading up to a competition.
+Tapering takes place in the week leading up to a competition.
 It involves reducing training volume by 40-60% while maintaining intensity.
 This allows the body to recover energy and repair muscles, improving physical and mental freshness on the day of the event.

 Nutritional adjustment during tapering